Escalation room

 Google, Feb 2024

-AI summaries
+AI citations

 Prepare the response room before a fast-moving Reddit thread forces the operating model in public.